Updated: Feb 25

 "Perfect is the enemy of good." -Voltaire

 Where does perfectionism come from?
 Contrary to what you might think, perfectionism isn’t really about being “perfect."
 It’s not driven as much by the desire to achieve something as it is to escape something-namely, undesirable feelings like inadequacy, anxiety, unworthiness, or loss of control.
 Often, these feelings originate from childhood wounds-anything from rigid cultural or parental expectations, sibling rivalry, school or social challenges, to more severe wounds like family addiction or abuse.
-As children, we quickly learn adaptive strategies to survive and please others to feel safe, loved, and accepted.
+As children, we quickly learn adaptive strategies to please others to survive and feel safe, loved, and accepted.
 Though we may learn more adaptive ways to cope as we grow, these strategies remain buried in our subconscious and can still be triggered by those uncomfortable feelings in adulthood.

-The consequences of perfectionism can range from subtle, day to day difficulties with relationships or job performance, to more serious stress-related illness, mental health issues, or addiction.
+The consequences of perfectionism can range from subtle, day-to-day difficulties with relationships or job performance, to more serious-stress-related illness, mental health issues, or addiction.
 It’s important to recognize that many of us have some degree of perfectionism.
 Like most traits, perfectionism is a continuum-where we fall on it depends on our personal history, triggers, and our awareness of them.
 Additionally, we may fluctuate over time depending on our current stress level and our real or perceived ability to control our stressors.
 The key to effective functioning is learning to recognize the feelings that tweak our inner “control freak,” resist reacting as that wounded child, and make conscious decisions to respond with more adaptive, purposeful actions that restore us to our adult feelings of control and efficacy.
-Below are examples of 5 subtle ways perfectionism can show up and some thoughts and strategies to help keep them from sabotaging you.
+Below are examples of 5 subtle ways perfectionism can show up and some thoughts and strategies to help keep it from sabotaging you.

 Think about someone you know who fits this profile-maybe a coworker, someone from high school, or a movie character.
 Do/did you like this person?
 Do/did you want to be like them?
 Do/did you like to work together?
 Do/did they seem happy?
 Now think of someone you really like and want to emulate.
 Do they seem “perfect” or do they make mistakes?
 When they do make mistakes, can they laugh about them?
 Do they try new things?
 Ask for help?
 Reach out to help others?
 Do they seem happier and more connected than their perfectionist peers?
 Heed the lesson.
-Surround yourself with these kind of people.
+Surround yourself with this kind of people!
 If you’re afraid to go for that job promotion or try something new, ask for their advice or ask them to go with you.
 Most people like being asked for their help or expertise.
 Remember, most people would rather be flawed together than perfect all by themselves.

 2) Stress and anxiety: Perfectionists often have trouble relaxing, winding down from their day, or sleeping.
-They may rely on drugs, alcohol or sedatives to relax and may be at risk of developing mental health or substance abuse disorders.
+They may rely on drugs, alcohol, or sedatives to relax and be at risk of developing mental health or substance abuse disorders.
 Sometimes, perfectionists simply overwork or overextend to the point of being too exhausted to enjoy their downtime.
-They may engage in unhealthy stress behaviors like overeating or being a couch potatoes, or develop stress-related illnesses such as high blood pressure, heart disease, or diabetes.
+They may engage in unhealthy stress behaviors like overeating or being couch potatoes, or develop stress-related illnesses such as high blood pressure, heart disease, or diabetes.

-So, the next time you tell yourself you have to delay an important task to watch that You Tube tutorial on origami, or find yourself surfing the web instead of updating your resumé, ask yourself, “Do I really need to do this now?”
+So, the next time you tell yourself you have to delay an important task to watch that YouTube tutorial on origami, or find yourself surfing the web instead of updating your resumé, ask yourself, “Do I really need to do this now?”
 “Could I be avoiding something?" or “What am I feeling when I try to start this?”
 Sit with that feeling for a while.
-Ask yourself, is this reasonable, or is it my inner inner perfectionist rearing its ugly head?
-Try naming the feeling or inner perfectionist, or write it down in a journal, then put it away in a drawer and try again.
+Ask yourself, is this reasonable, or is it my inner perfectionist rearing its ugly head?
+Try naming that feeling or inner perfectionist, or write it down in a journal, then put it away in a drawer and try again.
 Break down the project into smaller steps or commit to a smaller time frame.
 Take breaks when you need to.
 A little start is better than none at all and will likely help you accomplish your task.
 Remember, you’re not carving a stone tablet-you can always tweak it later.

 “The maxim ‘nothing but perfection’ may be spelled p-a-r-a-l-y-s-i-s.” -Winston Churchill

-5) Poor time management: With their attention to fine details, one might think perfectionists would be great time managers but in reality, they tend to be chronically late or may forget to show up altogether.
+5) Poor time management: With their attention to fine details, one might think perfectionists would be great time managers but in reality, they tend to be chronically late or may not show altogether.
 Because perfectionists have unrealistically high expectations of what they can accomplish in a given day, they often overschedule and get overwhelmed.
 Additionally, perfectionists can be “people pleasers.”
 They have great difficulty saying no when others ask for help even when they really don’t have the time.
 Perfectionists may have difficulty meeting deadlines because they spend an inordinate amount of time obsessing on the unimportant details of a project while more important issues get rushed.
 I remember taking over a month editing and reediting the minutia of my website (that no one would likely even notice) instead of just getting the site up and running.
 I later realized it was a delay tactic due to feeling insecure about launching my new business.

 These are just a few of the ways perfectionism can subtly sabotage your goals and steal your joy.
 It may manifest differently for you or to a greater or lesser degree.
 If you’re struggling with it, it’s important to remember that perfectionism is a habit that’s been cultivated over a long period of time and that recovery from anything, especially perfectionism, isn’t a “perfect” art.
 Where we are on a given day in a given situation depends on where we are with the undesirable feelings we want to avoid.
 The key is to bring those feelings into conscious awareness and deal with them more purposefully.
 For example, I’ve learned that my inner control freak comes out the most when I’m feeling the most out of control and stressed at work, so that’s the time I really need to take a break.

-"Perfectionism is not the same thing as striving to be your best...It's a twenty ton shield that we lug around thinking it will protect us when, in fact, it's the thing that's really preventing us from flight." -Brené Brown
+"Perfectionism is not the same thing as striving to be your best...It's a twenty-ton shield that we lug around thinking it will protect us when, in fact, it's the thing that's really preventing us from flight." -Brené Brown